-Have you ever accidentally deleted a file on your computer, removed a file from your jump drive or even formatted a camera memory card?
+Have you ever accidentally deleted a file on your computer, removed a file from a network drive or even formatted a camera memory card?
 Or maybe you can’t find your music collection after a system crash or a malware infection compromised your hard drive?
-Fortunately, the lost files and folders can often be recovered by using the best data recovery software.
-But how does data recovery software work?
+Fortunately, the lost files and folders can often be recovered by using data recovery software on your home computer (opens in new tab).
+But how does this software work?

 In our analogy, data recovery software essentially saves you from going to the recycling facility and sifting through the piles of paper to find the pages of your book.
 The software can do all of that for you, and even rebind the book for you.
 The process requires special tools and costs time and money, but ultimately it’s worth it if you have to have that book back for some reason – like if the book is a novel you spent years on, a hand-written journal or even a family photo album.

 So while deleted files are inaccessible and are in danger of being overwritten, you can often recover them completely with professional data recovery tools.
 Data recovery software is designed to scour the drive and locate any recoverable data, piecing it back together and providing it in a salvageable format.
 The best data recovery applications provide a preview of recovered files, filtered and searchable results, easy file restoration and additional tools.

 File recovery programs can be used to resurrect files of any type or size, from pictures, music and videos to documents and spreadsheets.
 Data recovery software can locate and restore emails, executables and compressed files.
 The best file recovery software can even maintain the folder organization of your files, and it may be able to recover a complete partition or drive.